 The theme of migration remains relevant in our nation today for those in pursuit of the “American dream” and in search of a better future.
-In this class, we will explore themes of immigration and migration by reading books and poems that inspire us all to think deeper about our fellow Americans, their stories, and experiences.
+In this class, we explore themes of immigration and migration by reading books and poems that inspire us all to think deeper about our fellow Americans, their stories, and experiences.

 Mondays, 1 hr, 12:30pm - 1:30pm